A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ## 6. Receive acknowledgement of meeting the Peppol Authority

 We will confirm all required activities have been successfully completed and provide acknowledgement that you have met the Peppol Authority Specific Requirements.
-We will also add you to the list of Australian eInvoicing access point providers listExternal link on the ATO website.
+We will also add you to the list of Australian [eInvoicing access point providers list](https://www.ato.gov.au/Business/eInvoicing/Finding-an-eInvoicing-accredited-service-provider/?=Redirected_URL) on the ATO website.

 ## Mutual acknowledgement with New Zealand